 Avoid any exercise or exertion that forcefully bulges your abdominal wall forward – this includes crunches, sit-ups, double leg lifts, boat pose, and many other core exercises.
 Even jack-knifing out of bed every day can be a significant stressor.
-Repetitive bulging forward of the abdominal wall mimics the stress of a pregnancy on the very tissue you are working to heal – this will further separate the rectus abdominis muscles and make a post-pregnancy pooch worse.
-Also avoid rib-thrusting.
+Repetitive bulging forward of the abdominal wall mimics the stress of pregnancy on the very tissue you are working to heal – this will further separate the rectus abdominis muscles and make a post-pregnancy pooch worse.
+Also, avoid rib-thrusting.
 Watch yourself for postural tendencies (over lengthening the front body and tilting the pelvis forward, increasing tension in the low back), and be mindful while stretching, practicing chest openers in yoga, or performing load-bearing exercises.
-Repetitive thrusting forward of the lower ribs splays them apart – and it also separates the upper abdominal muscles.
+Repetitive thrusting forward of the lower ribs splays them apart, and separates the upper abdominal muscles.
 Over time, this repetitive strain will worsen or even induce diastasis recti in the upper abs.

-3. Consider a corset to speed up the healing process
+3. Consider a corset to speed up the healing process.

 Wearing a corset can speed up the healing process when combined with daily core compressions.
 This is because a well-designed corset decreases the strain on the linea alba, the connective tissue that runs along your midline.
 It also physically approximates the two halves of the recti muscles, meaning it shoves your separated 6-pack muscles a little closer together.
-However, if you feel downward pressure on the pelvic floor (this could manifest as a bulging or dropping feeling in your internal organs or pelvic floor, bladder pressure, urgency to pee, or inflammation of hemorrhoids) while wearing a corset or compression garment, it is causing more harm than good.
+However, if you feel downward pressure on the pelvic floor (this could manifest as a bulging or dropping feeling in your internal organs or pelvic floor, bladder pressure, an urgency to pee, or inflammation of hemorrhoids) while wearing a corset or compression garment, it is causing more harm than good.
 Remove it immediately and do not wear one again until you’ve spent a few weeks strengthening your deep core and pelvic floor with core compressions that incorporate Kegels.
 To learn more about how to benefit from a corset while trouble-shooting common pitfalls, read this article.

-4. Eat real food, and decrease sugars and starches to balance hormones and improve body composition
+4. Eat real food, and decrease sugars and starches to balance hormones and improve body composition.

 During pregnancy, you entered a unique hormonal context that caused an exaggerated insulin response to carbohydrates.
 This served a very important purpose: the extra insulin caused your body to accumulate extra fat to nourish the growing fetus in case of a sudden famine.
 But sometimes that exaggerated insulin response lingers beyond pregnancy into the postnatal period (and beyond).
 If you’re struggling to achieve and maintain healthy body composition, the single biggest factor is hormonal: extra insulin = extra fat storage.
 Thankfully, the primary driver of insulin is dietary carbohydrate (sugars and starches), and that is entirely within our control.
 Just remember that carbs drive insulin, which drives fat into your fat cells and keeps it there.
-To naturally reduce belly fat, or any body fat for that matter, it’s crucial to lower carbohydrate intake.
+To naturally reduce belly fat, or any body fat for that matter, it’s crucial to lower your carbohydrate intake.
 Does that mean you need to go to an extreme and eat only bacon and eggs from now on?
 No. But do yourself a favor and ditch unnecessary carbs whenever you can.
 For example: opt for a salad instead of a sandwich; choose green vegetables over potatoes; eggs or yogurt for breakfast instead of cereal.
 Avoid sugary beverages at all costs as they’re the worst offenders.
 If you must have a sandwich, make it open-faced and toss the extra piece of bread.
 To learn more about our nutritional recommendations, read our guide to Embody Healthy Eating.

-5. Eat protein and fat at breakfast to balance blood sugar and curb hunger
+5. Eat protein and fat at breakfast to balance blood sugar and curb hunger.

 Breakfast is the critical meal to establish your metabolic cycle for the day.
-If you begin with a carb-heavy breakfast (cereal – even oatmeal, a bagel, toast, or a big, sweet latte…), you’re throwing your metabolism into a carb-craving roller coaster of blood sugar spikes and drops.
+If you begin with a carb-heavy breakfast (cereal – even oatmeal, a bagel, toast, or a big, sweet latte), you’re throwing your metabolism into a carb-craving roller coaster of blood sugar spikes and drops.
 This can lead to feelings of extreme hunger even a couple hours after breakfast.
 To avoid that roller coaster and quiet both blood sugar levels and insulin response [the fat-driver], focus on protein with natural fat at breakfast.
 For example, smoked salmon and cream cheese on cucumber slices, a veggie omelet, Greek yogurt topped with mixed berries and a handful of nuts.
 Yes, you can still enjoy your coffee or tea!
 Just skip the added sugar.

-6. Follow the ‘Plate Rule’ at lunch and dinner
+6. Follow the ‘Plate Rule’ at lunch and dinner.

 Implement the ‘plate rule’ at lunch and dinner.
 This is a simple tip to increase nutrient density.
 Each meal can be envisioned as a plate divided into thirds: